microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Microsoft.Graph.Beta.Identity.SignIns.md

 ### [Remove-MgBetaIdentityB2CUserFlowUserAttributeAssignment](Remove-MgBetaIdentityB2CUserFlowUserAttributeAssignment.md)
 Delete an identityUserFlowAttributeAssignment object.
+This API is available in the following national cloud deployments.

 ### [Remove-MgBetaIdentityB2XUserFlow](Remove-MgBetaIdentityB2XUserFlow.md)
 Delete a b2xIdentityUserFlow object.
+This API is available in the following national cloud deployments.

 ### [Remove-MgBetaIdentityB2XUserFlowIdentityProvider](Remove-MgBetaIdentityB2XUserFlowIdentityProvider.md)
 Delete an identity provider from a b2xIdentityUserFlow object.
-For self-service sign up user flows, the values can be Google-OAUTH or Facebook-OAUTH.
+For self-service sign-up user flows, the values can be Google-OAUTH or Facebook-OAUTH.

 ### [Remove-MgBetaIdentityB2XUserFlowIdentityProviderByRef](Remove-MgBetaIdentityB2XUserFlowIdentityProviderByRef.md)
 Delete ref of navigation property userFlowIdentityProviders for identity